 “A good idea has self-expanding qualities.
 It stimulates those who see it to add to it.”

-What James Webb Young suggests, in his method to spark creativity, is to:
+In his method to spark creativity, James Webb Young suggests to:

 Do you have a new idea for your marketing emails?
 Make sure you can share it with your subscribers by using an email verifier to clean your email list.